open-life-science/fiscally-sponsored-community-templates/README.md

  Self-paced guidance for fiscal sponsorship.
 Feel free to make your own copy of this repo and [follow the pre-requisite issues](https://github.com/open-life-science/fiscally-sponsored-community-templates/issues/new/choose).

  ---
-- [ ] Click "use this repo" (top right) to create your own copy of the repo.
+- [ ] Click "use this template" (green button on the top right) to create your own copy of the repo.
 - [ ] Make sure to ask OLS who your **account manager** is!
 - [ ] Add @biley, @yochannah, and @pherterich to the forked repo